C00kie-/squirrel.lu/intro-to-misp-CTI.md

 - "a pattern that can be used to detect suspicious or malicious cyber activity"

 **Attributes:**
-- Can be network indicators, system indicators, ex:bank account details
+- Can be network indicators, system indicators, or any non-technical information ex forensics ex:[banking]("https://www.misp-project.org/taxonomies.html#_financial")
-- Attributes are **relative to an event** in MISP.
+- Attributes are **relative to an event** in MISP
 - attributes can be grouped into an **object**

-**When you create an attribute you add:**
+**When you create an attribute you can add:**
 - the type: ex MD5 how is the information encoded
 - the category: payload delivery
 - if it has an IDS flag (is it used in an IDS)
+-  ...

 ### Events